 Should Maintain A Healthy Buffer Zone For Fly Farms.

-A healthy buffer zone for your BSF camp is a must.
+A healthy buffer zone for your BSF farm is a must.
 The buffer zone includes: open area, fence trees, fresh air … a clean buffer zone will help limiting dust pollution, noise pollution, access to pesticides.
-Then your farm will help increasing fly productivity quickly.
+Then your farm will help increase fly productivity quickly.
 Adult black soldier flies are sensitive to the environment, and if the environment is good they will reproduce better.

 @For more Info Check here: 5 Ideal Conditions For Black Soldier Fly Larvae Farming